AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 >title="Predefined filters"
 >abstract="Campaign web now offers you an user-friendly interface to effortlessly manage and customize predefined filters to meet your specific needs.
 Create once and save for future use."

-Predefined filters are custom filters which are available for future use.
-They can be used as shortcuts during filtering operations with the rule builder.
-You can use existing built-in filters to access a specific sub-set of your data, or create your own predefined filter.
+Predefined filters are custom filters which are created and saved to be available for future use.
+They can be used as shortcuts during any filtering operations with the rule builder, for example when filtering a list of data, or creating the audience of a delivery.

+You can use existing built-in filters to access a specific sub-set of your data, or create your own predefined filters and save them.

 ## Create a predefined filter {#create-predefined-filter}